deathaplenty/OoS-MinimalSwordSlashes/Manipulations.md

 10. If the ring drops above you toward the snow piles, that should be Fist Ring.

-## HR L-2
+## Heart Ring L-2
 ---
-1,2,3
+Useful in case this run needs Heart Ring L-2.
+With Octo manip + Old Man Rupees, the funds can be raised for the ring.

+1. Start at know-it-all birds house outside entrance.
+2. Save and hard reset
+3. Mash through menu
-4. trans left
+4. Transition left
-5. Octo should be far left moving right, if so, it should also be spring after trans right. continue
+5. Octo should be far left moving right, if so, it should also be spring after transition right. continue
-5. buy ring
+5. Buy ring